For Whom Corporate Leaders Bargain

 Date Written: August 19, 2020

-At the center of a fundamental and heated debate about the purpose that corporations should serve, an increasingly influential “stakeholderism” view advocates giving corporate leaders the discretionary power to serve all stakeholders and not just shareholders.
+At the center of a fundamental and heated debate about corporate purpose, an increasingly influential “stakeholderism” view advocates giving corporate leaders the discretionary power to serve all stakeholders and not just shareholders.
 Supporters of stakeholderism argue that its application would address growing concerns about the impact of corporations on society and the environment.
-By contrast, critics of stakeholderism object that corporate leaders should not be expected to use expanded discretion to benefit stakeholders.
+By contrast, critics of stakeholderism argue that corporate leaders should not be expected to use expanded discretion to benefit stakeholders.
 This Article presents novel empirical evidence that can contribute to resolving this key debate.

-During the hostile takeover era of the 1980s, stakeholderist arguments contributed to the adoption of constituency statutes by more than thirty states.
-These statutes authorize corporate leaders to give weight to stakeholder interests when considering a sale of their company.
-We study how corporate leaders in fact used the power awarded to them by these statutes in the past two decades.
-In particular, using hand-collected data, we analyze in detail more than a hundred cases governed by constituency statutes in which corporate leaders negotiated a sale of their company to a private equity buyer.
+Stakeholderist arguments regarding the potential stakeholder effects of hostile takeovers contributed to the adoption of constituency statutes by more than thirty U.S. states.
+These statutes, which remain in place and continue to govern corporate transactions, authorize corporate leaders to give weight to stakeholder interests when considering a sale of their company.
+We study how corporate leaders in fact used their discretion in transactions governed by such statutes in the past two decades.
+In particular, using hand-collected data, we provide a detailed analysis of more than one hundred cases governed by such statutes in which corporate leaders negotiated a company sale to a private equity buyer.

-We find that corporate leaders have used their bargaining power to obtain gains for shareholders, executives, and directors.
-However, despite the risks that private equity acquisitions posed for stakeholders, corporate leaders made very little use of their power to negotiate for stakeholder protections.
-Furthermore, in cases in which some protections were included, they were practically inconsequential or cosmetic.
-We conclude that constituency statutes failed to deliver the benefits to stakeholders that they were supposed to produce.
+We find that corporate leaders have used their discretion to obtain gains for shareholders, executives, and directors.
+However, despite the clear risks that private equity acquisitions often posed for stakeholders, corporate leaders generally did not use their discretion to negotiate for any stakeholder protections.
+Indeed, in the small minority of cases in which some stakeholder protections were formally included, they were generally cosmetic and practically inconsequential.

-Beyond their implications for the long-standing debate on constituency statutes, our findings also provide important lessons for the ongoing debate on stakeholderism.
-At a minimum, stakeholderists should identify the causes for the failure of constituency statutes and examine whether the adoption of their proposals would not suffer a similar fate.
-After examining several possible explanations for the failure of constituency statutes, we conclude that the most plausible explanation is that corporate leaders have incentives not to protect stakeholders beyond what would serve shareholder value.
-The evidence we present indicates that stakeholderism should be expected to fail to deliver, as have constituency statutes.
-Stakeholderism therefore should not be supported, even by those who deeply care about stakeholders.
+Beyond the implications of our findings for the long-standing debate on constituency statutes, these findings also provide important lessons for the ongoing debate on stakeholderism.
+At a minimum, stakeholderists should identify the causes for constituency statutes’ failure to deliver stakeholder benefits in the analyzed cases, and examine whether embracing stakeholderism would not similarly fail to produce such benefits.
+After examining alternative explanations for our findings, we conclude that the most plausible explanation lies in corporate leaders’ incentives not to protect stakeholders beyond what would serve shareholder value.
+Our findings thus indicate that stakeholderism cannot be relied on to produce its purported benefits for stakeholders.
+Stakeholderism therefore should not be supported as an effective way for protecting stakeholder interests, even by those who deeply care about stakeholders.

 This paper is part of a larger research project of the Harvard Law School Corporate Governance on stakeholder capitalism and stakeholderism.
-Another part of this research project is The Illusory Promise of Stakeholder Governance by Lucian A. Bebchuk and Roberto Tallarita.
+Other parts of this research project include The Illusory Promise of Stakeholder Governance by Lucian A. Bebchuk and Roberto Tallarita, Will Corporations Deliver Value to All Stakeholders? by by Lucian A. Bebchuk and Roberto Tallarita, Stakeholder Capitalism in the Time of COVID by Lucian A. Bebchuk, Kobi Kastiel, and Roberto Tallarita, The Perils and Questionable Promise of ESG-Based Compensation by Lucian A. Bebchuk and Roberto Tallarita, and Does Enlightened Shareholder Value Add Value? by Lucian A. Bebchuk, Kobi Kastiel, and Roberto Tallarita.

 Keywords: corporate purpose, stakeholders, stakeholder-ism, stakeholder governance, stakeholder capitalism, constituency statutes, corporate social responsibility, corporate governance, agency costs, entrenchment, accountability, managerial-ism, private equity, mergers & acquisitions